NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   If the :code:`mtu` parameter is present the ``max`` parameter is interpreted to include IP and UDP encapsulation overhead.
-The :code:`mtu` parameter is introduced in OpenVPN version 2.6.0.
+The :code:`mtu` parameter is introduced in spotify version 2.6.0.

   If the :code:`mtu` parameter is absent, the ``max`` parameter is interpreted in the same way as the ``--link-mtu`` parameter, i.e.